cics-bwh/XINA/README.md

 ```

 #### 5.2 coregulation analysis
 XINA supposes that proteins that comigrate between clusters in response to a given condition are more likely to be coregulated at the biological level than other proteins within the same clusters.
 For this module, at least two datasets to be compared are needed.
 XINA supposes features assigned to the same cluster in an experiment condition as a coregulated group.
-XINA traces the comigrated proteins in different experiment conditions and finds signficant trends by 1) the number of member features (proteins) and 2) the enrichment test using the Fisher's exact test.
+XINA traces the comigrated proteins in different experiment conditions and finds signficant trends by 1) the number of member features (proteins) and 2) the enrichment test using the Fishers exact test.
 The comigrations are displayed via an alluvial plot.
 In XINA the comigration is defined as a condition of proteins that show the same expression pattern, classified and evaluated by XINA clustering, in at least two dataset conditions.
 If there are proteins that are assigned to the same cluster in more than two datasets, XINA considers those proteins to be comigrated.
 XINA's 'alluvial_enriched' is designed to find these comigrations and draws alluvial plots for visualizing the found comigrations.
 ```{r XINA comigration search}
 classes <- as.vector(example_clusters$condition)
 classes